A Critical Look at Dr. Eric Braverman

-The Better Business Bureau has given an "F" rating to PATH Medical because it failed to respond to four complaints made in 2012 or 2013 about its financial practices .
+In 2015, the Better Business Bureau gave PATH Medical an "F" rating to because it had failed to respond to four complaints made in 2012 or 2013 about its financial practices .
 Three of the complaints stated that PATH Medical had failed to refund payments made in advance for services that had been canceled or otherwise not received .
 The RateMD site has reviews from many people who were highly dissatisfied with their experience at his office.

-In 2013, Olga Gilmartin, a former patient, sued Braverman and PATH Medical on grounds of negligent misrepresentation; deceptive business practices/false advertising; fraudulent inducement and/or concealment; breach of contract; and unjust enrichment.
+In 2013, Olga Gilmartin, a former patient, sued Braverman and PATH Medical on grounds that included fraudulent inducement and/or concealment; breach of contract; and unjust enrichment.
 The complaint alleges that she was misled and improperly pressured into spending approximately $40,000 for tests and treatments that were inappropriate and produced no benefit, and that a hormone medication for which she paid $10,000 was not received .

 In 2014, New York comedian Ari Teman filed suit against Braverman, several associates, and PATH Medical.
-The complaint for negligence and fraud includes allegations that the defendants (a) diagnosed and treated him for nonexistent aluminum toxicity, (b) improperly diagnosed and mental conditions for which he prescribed tranquilizers with severe side effects, and (c) deliberately withheld the results of a test that showed that Teman suffered from sleep apnea .
+The complaint includes allegations that the defendants (a) diagnosed and treated him for nonexistent aluminum toxicity, (b) improperly diagnosed mental conditions for which he prescribed tranquilizers with severe side effects, and (c) deliberately withheld the results of a test that showed that Teman suffered from sleep apnea .

 - Braverman ER.
 Memories of Carl C. Pfeiffer, Ph.D., M.D.: Physician, scientist, teacher and philanthropist.
 Journal of Orthomolecular Medicine 4(1):5-7, 1989.

 - Braverman ER, Pfeiffer CC.
-The Healing Nutrients Sithin: Facts Findings and New Research on Amino Acids.
+The Healing Nutrients Within: Facts Findings and New Research on Amino Acids.
 New Canaan, CT: Keats Publishing, 1987, p 23.